RigacciOrg/py-qmc5883l/calibration/README.md

 visualize the acquired points and the geometric transformation calculated.

-In details, the script will:
+In details, the Python script will:

 1. Calculate the **ellipse that best fits the data**, using the least squares method.